Exponential-Workload/pkgs/packages/@3xpo/promi/README.md

 ## Usage

+The below `brotliCompress`/`brotliDecompress` functions are just used as an example.
+You can use any function where the last value is a callback (ie `arg1,arg2,arg3,callback`).

 ### Promi.wrap

 Wraps a function.
 Depends on the first parameter being an error of some kind.
 Returns a function that returns a promise.